 What is a registered investment adviser (RIA)? fiduciary duty, services, and benefits

-A registered investment adviser (RIA) is a person or firm that provides financial advice and manages investments for individuals, families, and institutions.
-The key feature distinguishing RIAs from other financial advisers is their fiduciary duty.
-This means that registered investment advisers are legally obligated to act in the best interests of their clients, placing their client’s needs above their own.
+A Registered Investment Adviser (RIA) is a person or firm that provides financial advice and manages investments for individuals, families, and institutions.
+What sets RIAs apart from other financial advisers is their fiduciary duty, meaning they are legally required to act in the best interests of their clients, putting the clients’ needs above their own.
+This fiduciary responsibility creates a higher level of trust and accountability between the adviser and their clients.

-The RIA designation requires professionals to register with either the Securities and Exchange Commission (SEC) or state regulatory bodies, depending on the size of their assets under management (AUM).
-Generally, RIAs managing more than $100 million in assets register with the SEC, while state regulators oversee those managing less.
-This regulatory framework ensures that RIAs adhere to ethical standards and operate transparently.
+To become an RIA, professionals must register with either the Securities and Exchange Commission (SEC) or state regulatory bodies, depending on the size of their assets under management (AUM).
+Typically, RIAs managing over $100 million in assets register with the SEC, while state regulators oversee those managing less.
+This registration ensures that RIAs meet specific legal and ethical standards, providing transparency in their operations.

 The role of fiduciary duty

-Fiduciary duty is a legal obligation that requires registered investment advisers to act in the best interest of their clients.
-Unlike brokers, who may earn commissions by selling specific financial products, RIAs must provide advice that benefits the client, free from conflicts of interest.
-For instance, if a registered investment adviser recommends a particular investment, they do so because they believe it’s the best choice for the client, not because they will earn a commission from the sale.
+Fiduciary duty is a fundamental legal responsibility that requires registered investment advisers (RIAs) to always act in the best interests of their clients.
+This duty is one of the key distinctions between RIAs and brokers.
+While brokers may earn commissions for selling specific financial products, RIAs are obligated to provide advice that prioritizes the client’s needs, free from any conflicts of interest.

 Services offered by registered investment advisers